 According to specialists this will not be enough and house prices are expected to increase in 2022/2023.
 For the first time in several years there was a decrease of 5% recorded in house prices (september 2022).

 House prices in the Netherlands have skyrocketed in recent years.
 But we are seeing a slight decrease in house prices, 5% down in October 2022.
 Mainly caused by the increasing rates for mortgages.
-Read how to get a mortgage in our mortage page.
+With mortage rates steady around 4,5%, we currently see a slight increase of house prices (september 2023) in The Netherlands.
+For more information about mortgages and rates, check our mortage page.